dianamarin28/mobileapps/README.txt

 Travel Inspiration App

-an input form: take username and other preferences a list of items: list of destinations display a chart: favorite + visited destinations
-authentication: login
+REQUIREMENTS:

+Each student should define the features for an app that will support, at least, the following:
+- an input form
+- a list of items
+- display a chart
+- authentication
-offline support: persist data on the local storage: see visited destinations online support
+- offline support - persist data on the local storage
-intent: send email
-animation: each destination will have one/multiple photo(s) and that photo could be zoomed
+- online support - synchronize date to/from a remote location
+- intent - eg. show map coordinates on google maps, or send an email using gmail
+At each evaluation step, the students will demo the features, both in Android/iOS and React-Native.